awerdich/project/README.md

-### Script for processing data on O2 ###
+### Signal processing for intensity time series  ###
-Here will be a detailed description about this project and the files it contains.
+Calculate heart rates from pixel intensities using the Welch's method